pylint-dev/pylint/doc/user_guide/checkers/features.rst

 Unsupported Version checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+:using-assignment-expression-in-unsupported-version (W2605): *Assignment expression is not supported by all versions included in the py-version setting*
+  Used when the py-version set by the user is lower than 3.8 and pylint encounters an assignment expression (walrus) operator.
 :using-exception-groups-in-unsupported-version (W2603): *Exception groups are not supported by all versions included in the py-version setting*
   Used when the py-version set by the user is lower than 3.11 and pylint encounters ``except*`` or `ExceptionGroup``.